Jack2091A/Sunny-Packets/README.md

 ```text
 python exposure_lookup_grading.py
 ```
-Afterwards, enter the name of the manufacturer in question.
-The script will fetch, generate and populate an .xlsx file.
-It will then prompt the user to fill in the applicability column.
+Afterwards, the script will prompt the user to enter the name of the manufacturer in question.
+The script will then fetch NVD records, generate and populate an .xlsx file.
+It will then prompt the user to fill in the applicability column and save afterwards.
 The weightings for this column can be found and modified in the grading_weights.yaml file.

 After this has been completed, press enter and the script will complete its run.
 Note that the .xlsx file is generated once only (unless it is deleted) and future runs will prompt the user to